fhir-fuel/fhir-fuel.github.io/README.md

 ## Motivation

 Design of FHIR formats, to be honest, was essentially driven by XML and Object Oriented implementations.
 Not so much attention was given to design idiomatic JSON format.
-JSON and other JSON like formats like yaml, edn, avro are very popular in avantе-garde of programmers, some modern databases now could understad JSON as first-class data-structures, that’s why i think, good design for it is strictly required for FHIR adoption.
+JSON and other JSON like formats like yaml, edn, avro are very popular in avantе-garde of programmers, some modern databases now could understad JSON as first-class data-structures, that’s why we think, good design for it is strictly required for FHIR adoption.

 ## TODO